summerthia02/JustShareLah/README.md

 - As a user, I want to edit my listings as required.
 - As a user, I wish to chat with those I want to transact with.
 - As a user, I want to manage all my chats on a single page.
+- As a user, I want to like listings that I am interested in.
-- As a user, I want to monitor my activity in my account.
+- As a user, I want to to be able to see all the listings I have liked.
 <hr>

 ### Features